Permitting

 Before construction on Colorado’s Power Pathway can begin, several permits from local jurisdictions must be approved.
 These permits may include, for example, Special Use Permits, Conditional Use Permits and House Bill 1041 Areas and Activities of State Interest Permits (1041).

-Land use permit applications have been approved for Segments 1, 2, 3 and 4 in the following counties:
+Land use permit applications have been approved for Segments 1, 2, 3, 4, and 5 in the following jurisdictions:

 • Cheyenne County – Conditional Use Permit, 1041 Permit

-• Crowley County – Use by Special Review Permit
+• Crowley County – Use by Review Permit

 • Kiowa County – 1041 Permit